- 1 Blood Grouping

 Irradiated products are required to reduce the risk of graft-versus-host-disease in at risk populations.
 The following groups should receive irradiated blood:

-- Patients receiving purine analogues (e.g. fludarabine) as chemotherapy.
+- Those receiving purine analogues (e.g. fludarabine) as chemotherapy

 Administering Blood Products